EXCCoin/gominer/README.md

 # gominer
 gominer is an application for performing Proof-of-Work (PoW) mining on the Exchange Coin network.
-It supports solo and stratum/pool mining using CUDA.
+It supports solo and stratum/pool mining using CUDA-capable devices.

 ## Downloading
 Linux and Windows 64-bit binaries may be downloaded from [https://github.com/EXCCoin/excc-binaries/releases/latest](https://github.com/EXCCoin/excc-binaries/releases/latest)